Blog

 What happens if my child's condition changes between nursing visits?

 If your child's condition changes between scheduled visits, contact the agency's clinical line immediately.
 A Joint Commission Accredited agency provides 24/7 availability with a live answer — not a voicemail.
-The on-call RN can advise on whether the change warrants an emergency visit to AdventHealth Burleson, Texas Health Harris Methodist Hospital Southwest, or another appropriate facility, or whether it can be managed at home with guidance until the next scheduled visit.
+The on-call RN can advise whether the change warrants an emergency visit to AdventHealth Burleson or Texas Health Harris Methodist Hospital Southwest, or whether it can be managed at home with guidance until the next scheduled visit.
 Detailed monitoring instructions are part of every care plan, and parents are trained during early visits to recognize warning signs specific to their child's condition.

 Can pediatric home care be covered by TRICARE or VA benefits?